PrivacyStreams/PrivacyStreams.github.io/index.md

 // Record a 10-second audio periodically with a 2-minute interval between each two records. uqi.getData(Audio.recordPeriodic(10*1000, 2*60*1000), Purpose.HEALTH("monitoring sleep"))
-   .setField("loudness", calcLoudness(Audio.AUDIO_DATA)) // Set a field "loudness" for each record as the audio loudness .onChange("loudness", callback)                       // Callback with loudness value when "loudness" changes</code>
+   .setField("loudness", calcLoudness("audio_data")) // Set a field "loudness" for each record as the audio loudness .onChange("loudness", callback)                       // Callback with loudness value when "loudness" changes</code>
 </pre>